martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/What is gamification and how might it be useful for charities.md

   - /what-is-gamification-and-how-might-it-be-useful-for-charities/
 ---

-# What is gamification and how might it be useful for charities?

 Gamify This! – NFP Tweetup 18, 13 March 2013.
 I’ve picked 10 or so tweets to summarise the evening, and added in some of my own notes.

 ![NFPtweetup](What%20is%20gamification%20and%20how%20might%20it%20be%20useful%20for%20charities%20%E2%80%93%20Martin%20Lugton_files/nfptweetuplogo_normal.jpg)